Patrolman Ralph Hiram "Zibe" Castner, Sr.

 Patrolman Zibe Castner succumbed to gunshot wounds received during a pursuit for wanted subjects at the intersection of South Prospect Street and Clough Street in Bowling Green.

 Patrolman Castner and the Bowling Green Police Chief were involved in a shootout with Pretty Boy Floyd’s gang.
 The suspects were attempting to get away in their vehicle when Patrolman Castner and the Police Chief gave chase.
-The Chief stood on the running board of the patrol car with Patrolman Castner driving.
+The Chief stood on the patrol car's running board, with Patrolman Castner driving.

 During the pursuit, the gun battle continued, and Patrolman Castner was shot.
 He died from his wounds one week later.